ccorduroy/genreguessr/report.md

 `Test: 100%|██████████| 47/47 [02:00<00:00,  2.55s/batch, loss=0.639, acc=78.7]`

+(no confusion matrix yet)

-There was overfitting.
-This might have been a function of the length of the spectrogram
+This model overfit the train set.
+This might have been a result of the length of the spectrogram or the depth of the neural network.

 ### 4.2: Problems and Challenges

 #### CNN Size and Computing Limits
 Each CNN training (did 7) took almost an entire day on one device.
 On GPU, the CNNs processing larger images took 14 hours or so each.
-It's probable that either the CNN needed longer spectrograms to make more accurate predictions or needed to be deeper, both of which would have exponentially increased model complexity outside of this project's time frame and our computing capability.
+It's probable that either the CNN needed longer spectrograms to make more accurate predictions or needed to be deeper-- both of these options would have exponentially increased model complexity outside of this project's time frame and our computing capability.

+Overfitting may also have been caused by dataset size compared to the complexity of the CNN.
+Since there are only 1,000 songs in the dataset, that results in only 3,000 data points if taking 10-second spectrograms or 10,000 if taking 3-second spectrograms.
+The latter is more sufficient in size but each datapoint has much less information in it which could reduse efficiency.
+It would be ideal to have more training data and more computing time regardless of architecture, but the limitations are seen especially in the CNN.

 ### 4.3: Future Work

+#### CNN Architecture Improvement
-We would like to test more CNN architectures, probably with more VGG blocks or other Resnets, to see if the accuracy can be improved.
+We would like to test more CNN architectures, probably with more VGG blocks or other Resnets, to see if the accuracy of the CV method can be improved to be equal to or better than the KNN running on the features provided by the dataset.
+This may have to be done by brute force by training more models.

+#### RNN Inclusion
+We also were unable to implement the CNN-RNN fusion architecture planned for in the original outline, so future work would include this.
+The output vectors from the CNN would serve as inputs to an RNN which could, theoretically, support inferences based off longer time samples, which may improve accuracy for the spectrogram CV approach.
+The input to the RNN could also be fed the mathematical features from the original dataset as the MLP layer of the CNN was in our current implementation.

+#### Streamlined Live Inference
+The ability to make an inference from continuous live recording instead of taking a single x-second sample would make the model more real-world applicable.
+An RNN would be useful in updating inference over time as a song plays for longer.

 ---